townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

 If CentOS (or GRUB) is not present on the machine you wish to install CentOS 7 onto, you can boot via the CentOS 7 DVD or USB-stick.
-In the menu that appears, you can hit "tab" and enter custom commands, such as `ks=http://some-web-server.com/anaconda-ks.cfg` to specify the Kickstart file.
+In the menu that appears, you can hit "tab" and enter custom commands, such as `vmlinuz initrd=initrd.img ks=http://some-web-server.com/anaconda-ks.cfg` to specify the Kickstart file.
 This will cause the installation to complete automatically without requiring any input from you.

 If a package requires access to a specific repository, you can specify this in the Kickstart file: